 These indexes are calculated outside of the official production system, and are at greater risk of calculation errors than the official CPI indexes.
 Additionally, they differ from the official indexes in both scope and aggregation, and may not have the same data quality as the official indexes we publish.
 Customers should be aware of the caveats and limitations of any of these products they consider using.

-BLS strives to make these indexes available shortly after CPI release day with the exception of January indexes in even years (when expenditure weights are updated) when they are released with a lag, usually by the end of February.
+BLS strives to make these indexes available shortly after CPI release day with the exception of January indexes (when expenditure weights are updated) when they are released with a lag, usually by the end of February.
 Release of indexes in other months may be delayed due to resource availability and other constraints.

 Where definitional differences exist between U.S. item strata and HICP classes, factors are used to bridge between the two structures.
 This allocation and imputation procedure is an approximation of direct collection of HICP item categories.
 Factors are used to calculate HICP classes 03, 05, 09, 11, and 12.